LCOGT/banzai/docs/banzai/index.rst

 Pattern Noise Detector
 ======================
-Occasionally some cameras have been found to exhibit highly structured electrical pattern noise.
-Although it is not a common occurrence, it is still desirable to detect the issue as soon as possible.
+Occasionally, if a camera is failing, it may exhibit highly structured electrical pattern noise.
+Although this is not a common occurrence, it is still desirable to detect the issue as soon as possible.

 This algorithm computes a power array by taking the fourier transform of the full image, then taking the median of